josmas/sensedash/README.md

 # sensedash

-System consists of docker containers running in Docker swarm.
-Each container is running nodejs and nodejs has workers equal to amount of CPU cores in use.
+Sensedash system consists of Docker containers running in Docker swarm.
+Each container is running nodejs and nodejs has workers equal to amount of CPU cores of machine.
 This make system highly available.
 Nodejs workers are communicating with Sql node and data is saved in MySQL NDB cluster.
 Using cluster instead of single mysql server also increases availability and performance.

 ![Architecture](images/architecture.png "Architecture")